Are you wondering what are the best Vedic astrology books to read? Then visit our recommended reading list for serious students of astrology.

 - You don't have to directly name an object or person you can just call it or them "X" to maintain confidentiality.

 With these simple pointers, you now know how to ask questions properly in order to get a clear answer: perfect questions, perfect answers.
+If you still have a doubt or something is not clear please feel free to contact me and I will be happy to assist you.

 Example of Prashna

 Before we leave the subject of prasna, I would like to give an example from my files as to how it is used.
 In December of 1988, I received an urgent call from a friend.
 His mother-in-law had just been rushed to the hospital to undergo emergency surgery for diabetes related problems.
 The woman, an aged, traditional Indian lady, would not sign the consent forms until I was consulted and had given approval.
 I had noted the time of the call, so with that I began my calculations.
 My conclusion was that her condition was serious but not life-threatening.
 My client then conveyed this report to his wife and mother-in-law.
 But soon after, I received another call from my client: "Are you sure?
 The condition is very serious, and my wife is doubtful."
 To alleviate her anxiety, I called the hospital emergency room to ask the wife why she was doubtful.
 She answered that the doctors had privately told her that her mother had less than a 5% chance of survival; naturally she had trouble reconciling this with my assurance that the surgery would be successful.
 I looked at my calculations again and saw no indication of death.
 So I told her, "If your mother dies during or because of the surgery, I will not be able to explain it astrologically.
 If that happens, I will give up the practice of astrology."
 I was serious.
 My conviction was so firm that the wife's mother then signed the consent forms and underwent surgery.
-Later that day when I came back to my apartment, I found a message on my answering machine: "Shyama, you don't have to give up astrology; my mother survived and is doing fine."
+Later that day when I came back to my apartment, I found a message on my answering machine: "Shyama, you don't have to give up astrology, my mother survived and is doing fine."

 For more information on Prasna see Astamangala Deva Prashna.

-I want to avail myself of a Prashna reading.
+I want to ask a Prashna.

-The above link will also show other services
+The above link will also show other services that we offer.

 Read What is Vedic Astrology? to find out more about Vedic Astrology the super-science and what it can do for you.